konstantingoretzki/AntergosPrime/README.md

 # AntergosPrime

-### This collection of scripts wants to provide GPU-switching for Hybrid-GPUs like in \*buntu-distributions.
+### This collection of scripts wants to provide GPU-switching for Hybrid-GPUs like in \*buntu-distributions for Antergos.

 This branch is a fork of emanuellopes's [archLinuxPrime](https://github.com/emanuellopes/archLinuxPrime) which got optimized for the Antergos distribution.
 Emanuellopes forked for his repo the prime application that comes on Linux Mint.